juanbkm/donor2019/content/modalities/partnership-framework-arrangements.md

     name: KfW
     id: kfw
     url:
-    image:
+    image: kfw.png
     mou: (2020 TO 2023) $2.00 billion
     ccp: $4.00 billion for 19 projects
     cfpfn: Cumulative commitment includes all FCAs from inception and not the utilization for the latest active FCA.
     description: |
       In November 2019, ADB and KfW, the German state-owned development bank, expanded their existing cofinancing partnership with an additional $2.00 billion over the next 4 years to support continued economic development in Asia and Pacific Region.
 This revised MOU for cofinancing expands the previous $2 billion cofinancing partnership that ADB and KfW launched in 2014 and renewed in 2017 for an additional $2 billion.
-Three projects were cofinanced in 2019 under this arrangement: [Green Energy Corridor and Grid Strengthening in India](https://www.adb.org/projects/44426-016/main#project-pds); [Fiscal and Public Expenditure Management Program-Subprogram 3](https://www.adb.org/projects/50168-003/main#project-pds) in Indonesia, and the [Shandong Green Development Fund](https://www.adb.org/projects/51194-001/main#project-pds) in the People’s Republic of China.
+Three projects were cofinanced in 2019 under this arrangement: [Green Energy Corridor and Grid Strengthening](https://www.adb.org/projects/44426-016/main) in India; [Fiscal and Public Expenditure Management Program-Subprogram 3](https://www.adb.org/projects/50168-003/main) in Indonesia, and the [Shandong Green Development Fund](https://www.adb.org/projects/51194-001/main) in the People’s Republic of China.

       From 2014 to 2019, their collaboration has produced 14 cofinanced projects.
 Their sectors of common interest include renewable energy and energy efficiency, urban infrastructure including urban mobility and climate finance, small and medium-sized enterprises financing and financial inclusion, health, vocational training, and regional integration.